-One of the best parts of the Light Rail is … where it can take you.
+One of the best parts of the Light Rail is where it can take you.
 Check out some of the following stops and attractions off the Light Rail for educational or entertaining experiences.

-On first and third Fridays each month, hop off the Light Rail at the Central Avenue and Roosevelt Street stop.
+- On the first and third Fridays each month, hop off the Light Rail at the Central Avenue and Roosevelt Street stop.
 Roosevelt Row is abuzz with people exploring the revitalized neighborhoods.
 There’s often live music, food trucks and open art galleries to explore on these evenings.

-If you travel further down the Light Rail line to the Mill Avenue stop, you’ll find more eateries and lots of Sun Devils fans.
+- If you travel further down the Light Rail line to the Mill Avenue stop, you’ll find more eateries and lots of Sun Devils fans.
 Arizona State University’s main campus is located here and the streets are often alive with students and sports fans taking in games at the stadium.